Elido/elido-hotkeys/README.md

 ### [Yabai performance issues](https://github.com/koekeishiya/yabai/issues/502#issuecomment-633353477)

 Some long-running calls to yabai will hang hammerspoon.
 The simple solution is to use `hs.task.new` which runs the task on another thread.
 [Coroutines can be used to wait for the output](https://github.com/koekeishiya/yabai/issues/502#issuecomment-633378939), and we make use of them in [yabai.lua](src/yabai.lua)

+### Slow hammerspoon config initial and reload time

+We use a `SHELL` with the login flag to pull the `PATH` env and as well as our debug flag `ELIDO_HOTKEYS_DEBUG`.
+The speed is dependant on the time it takes for your shell prompt to load